kblomdahl/dream-go/README.md

 $ for n in {1..250} ; do cargo run --release -- --self-play 2000 > self_$n_big.sgf ; done
 ```

 Periodically you will want to re-train the network based on the self-play games, this is a two-stage process as you first need to extract the features and then run the training script.
-This is the same process as during the supervised section except that it is performed on the self-play games that contain augmented policy vectors that the dataset extractor recognizes:
+This is the same process as during the supervised section except that it is performed on the self-play games that contain full policy vectors that the dataset extractor recognizes:

 ```
 $ cargo run --release -- --dataset self_*.sgf > self_play.bin